 - Empowering women as key change agents, and

-- Forging effective partnership with local governments.
+- Forging effective partnerships with local governments.

 For 40 years, The Hunger Project has demonstrated that, by building on the creativity and self-reliance of the people living in conditions of poverty, entire communities can act as agents of their own development and lift themselves out of hunger.

 Facts & Figures: